 Assuming good network conditions, validators will agree on a block after just one round, so that each level lasts one round.
 Also, finality is in two blocks, so that finality is achieved after two levels = two blocks.16 Thus, assuming good network conditions, the estimated time for block finality is one minute at most.

 On first experiments on a private testnet for Tenderbake, the duration of the first round was set to 15s, so we confirmed that this one-minute estimate is experimentally accurate.

 Tenderbake has two voting phases: preendorsements and endorsements.
 Why vote twice?

-These algorithms are genuinely subtle, and this particular design is typical of BFT-style consensus algorithms, going back for example to the seminal 1984 DLS (Dwork-Lynch-Stockmeyer) paper.
+These algorithms are genuinely subtle, and this particular design is typical of classical BFT-style consensus algorithms, going back for example to the seminal 1984 DLS (Dwork-Lynch-Stockmeyer) paper.
 We offer intuition as to why having two phases can be helpful, which — to be clear — is not intended as a definitive explanation:

 Intuitively, having two phases helps to ensure agreement and progress even if the network gets partitioned or participants crash.

 Suppose we had only one voting phase (so no preendorsements).
 Then either we allow validators to change their vote in later rounds, or we don’t:

 - If we allow validators to change vote in later rounds…

 … then suppose only one validator \(v\) sees an endorsement quorum and decides on some block \(b\), but then it crashes.
 The other validators are not aware of \(v\)‘s decision, so they may later vote on a different block.
 Thus, the agreement property may be broken.